openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

 supports/detects XFS and BTRFS, for all other filesystems it falls back to rather `limited "safe" values <https://github.com/ceph/ceph/blob/4fe7e2a458a1521839bc390c2e3233dd809ec3ac/src/common/config_opts.h#L1125-L1148>`__.
-On newer releases need for larger xattrs will prevent OSD's from even starting.
+On newer releases, the need for larger xattrs will prevent OSD's from even starting.

 The officially recommended workaround (`see